-Provide an Extremely Detailed Syllabus: As Marie Artum has been quoted as saying in a Wall Street Journal article, "this generation has been 'syllabused' through their lives."
+Provide an Extremely Detailed Syllabus: As Marie Artim has been quoted as saying in a Washington Post article, "this generation has been 'syllabused' through their lives."
 Result: lack of thinking and problem solving skills.
 The more detail we provide in our syllabus the less room there is for questioning, thinking, or ambiguity.
 Great.
 Ambiguity fosters thinking and problem solving.
 These are not traits we want helpless students to graduate with.
 Fortunately, most universities are under some accreditation regime which requires that all syllabi be the equivalent of extremely detailed legal contracts.

 Only Give Students Problems With Known Answers: Math classes already excel at this.
 Every textbook problem comes complete with all the information you need to know to solve the problem.
 If you get stuck you can always look back in the chapter for specific hints to solve the problem or, even better, a problem almost exactly like the one you're trying to solve so that you can copy the method without thinking too much about why you're doing it.
 Other classes should adopt this method wherever possible.